Malayan crestless fireback

 The Malayan crestless fireback or Malay crestless fireback (Lophura erythrophthalma) is a member of the family Phasianidae.
-It was previously known as the crestless fireback when the two species were lumped together.
+It was previously known as the crestless fireback when it was lumped together with the Bornean crestless fireback.
+The two species were separated into two monotypic species based on obvious plumage differences, most notably the virtually unmarked dark plumage of the male.

 The Malayan crestless fireback is found in the Malay Peninsula and Sumatra.